Get 30 Day of Gaia for $1

 Karmic Number 16: Inflated Ego

-The Karmic Number 16 is about cleansing and can often be very painful.
-Those with this number allowed their ego and vanity to hurt others in a past life and will now see its destruction.
+The Karmic Number 16 is about cleansing and transformation, and can often be very painful.
+Those with this number allowed their ego and vanity to hurt others in a past life and will now face its destruction.
 This karmic debt number is particularly excruciating, as the fall of the ego generally comes after it has been severely inflated in the present life.
 If you have a karmic debt number of 16, then you most likely have grand plans for your life.
 However, when confronted with challenges or decisions, you find yourself making choices that are self-destructive.

 An example to take comfort in with this number is Mother Theresa.
 Her personality number was 16.
 Her mission was to teach the power of love and acceptance, and while the world tends to focus on her later years, her early years were filled with lessons in humility — especially when it came to the medical field.